pierre-pvln/compose-host/README.md

 ```
 a_folder\dev_scripts   command/batch files to interact with docker host
         \secrets       secrets not to be put on github
-        \on_host       shell scripts to build and run the docker configurations
+        \on_host       shell scripts to build and run the docker configurations (OR YOU SHOULD BE HERE)
-        \services      folder with the various configurations of services (OR YOU SHOULD BE HERE)
+        \services      folder with the various configurations of services
         \integrations  folder with the docker compose yaml files
+        \storage       folder with volumes used to store data
 ```

 ## Prepare folders and connect to GitHub